Wishing things were different……

 Of course, it is a process.
 When I receive those college graduation announcements or wedding invitations from my best friend’s children, I will most likely revisit the losses.

-I will need to recognize the loss, name it, grieve it, and accept it all over again.
+I will need to accept the loss, name it, grieve it, and do it all over again.

 Do you recognize your losses?
 Have you learned to appreciate the new person your loved one has become?

 I hope you will join our community at Embracing the Unexpected – sign up today to receive posts straight to your inbox along with a small gift.